Rishikesh8447/Brainwave_Matrix_intern/README.md

 # Brainwave_Matrix_intern
-Internship Project (Income expense calculator)
+Internship Project (Income expense Tracker)

 * Overview
 The Income and Expense Calculator is a lightweight web application built using HTML, CSS, and JavaScript.
 It enables users to efficiently manage their personal finances by tracking income and expenses in real-time.
 With an intuitive interface and data persistence, it ensures your records are always up to date — even after refreshing or closing the browser.